-When it comes to take-out, I am all about dishes like sweet and sour pork with sweet sauces.
+When it comes to take-out, I am all about dishes like sweet and sour pork and Hong Kong style Sweet and Sour Chicken which is tossed with sweet sauces.
 There's something seriously addictive about something sweet and sticky tossed with super crispy meat - sadly most of the time I end up with sweet and sticky soggy meat but that's about to change because now we can make this at home totally tweaked with crispiness galore - better than take out! 🙂

 One of the most delicious ways to enjoy take-out is to have it as leftovers - sometimes even cold!
 This recipe will not maintain the crispiness the next day BUT it won't be soggy either!
 It actually has a bit of a nice chew!
 Make once, enjoy twice - my kinda meal.